isomerpages/mddi-corp/_join-us/Careers/Our People.md

 <p>Get ready to be challenged and stay curious!
 Working in TD goes beyond
 just translation work as we take on projects too.
 So, officers need to be ready to be challenged and learn new skills!</p>
 <p><strong>Are there any misconceptions that people might have about the work that you/your team does?
-Or any interesting fact about your work at MCI that people might not know about?</strong>
+Or any interesting fact about your work at MDDI that people might not know about?</strong>
 </p>
 <p>Translation work takes longer than most people expect.
 However, rendering
 the most appropriate translation involves some research and understanding